 Ensuring that your data is managed in an effective manner can not only save your organization money but it can also help to foster trust with customers, clients and employees which will develop a stable business relationship.

 Data Governance is a requirement for all organizations.
-Regardless of the industry you are in, the amount of data you have, or the compliance requirements that you face, Data Governance is an essential part of your business.
-The benefits of implementing a sound Data Governance program are too numerous to list, but we will discuss a few in the next section.
+Regardless of the industry you are in, the amount of data you have, or the compliance requirements that you face, data is an essential part of your business.
+The benefits of implementing a sound governance framework are too numerous to list, but we will discuss a few in the next section.

-The risks associated with not having a Data Governance program in place are also significant.
+The risks associated with not having an effective governance program in place are also significant.
 Noncompliance can lead to hefty fines, damaged reputation, and even criminal charges.
-In addition, improper data governance can lead to data breaches which can cost your organization millions of dollars in damages.
+In addition, improper management of data can lead to data breaches which can cost your organization millions of dollars in damages.

 Given the risks and rewards involved, it is no surprise that Data Governance is quickly becoming a required skill for all employees.
 In order to make sure your business is compliant and efficient, you need to have a clear understanding of the basics of Data Governance.

-There are many benefits to implementing a congruent Data Governance program, including improved decision making, increased organizational efficiency, reduced risk, and improved compliance.
+There are many benefits to implementing a congruent Data Governance strategy, including improved decision making, increased organizational efficiency, reduced risk, and improved compliance.

 Improved Decision Making

-Good data governance enables you to make better decisions by providing timely, accurate, and reliable information.
+Having a good data governance team enables you to make better decisions by providing timely, accurate, and reliable information.
 All stakeholders in the organization- from senior management to front-line employees- can benefit from the improved decision making enabled by good data governance.

 Increased Organizational Efficiency